bang/linkmus/README.md

 ## Version

-v0.0.3
+v0.0.3-rc2

 ## Features

-* I've changed project from Linkus to LinkmusK because I want to!
+* I've changed the project name from Linkus to LinkmusK because I wanted to!

-* Searching engine(by album, artist or track name)
+* Searching engine(by album, artist or track name) fixed and tested on Chrome and Firefox

 * 'Almost' theme support